 Machine Learning allows us to accurately predict things using simple statistical methods, algorithms, and modern computing power.

-Churn Example: Machine Learning will help us understand why customers churn and when.
+Churn Example: This introduction to Machine Learning will help us understand why customers churn and when.
 Our input values might include:

 - How frequently a user engages with the product